HITECHCRIME/HC_SG227_Fending_Off/README.md

 for the gone people i was fond of fallen ode to the feeble karma as they snap close

-feeling clots in my blood
-search through collective thaws
+feeling clots in my blood so i search search through collective thaws reverb brawls

 x
 x